dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

 - It was difficult to supply additional arguments (context information) to the constructed objects.

+- It used reflection to construct objects.

 The current method overcomes these problems, and has resulted in more robust code.

 Comparison with Apache Derby
 ============================

-Apache Derby has a similar requirement.
+Apache Derby has a similar requirement to marshall and unmarshall objects to/from a byte stream.
 The solution used by Derby is different from SimpleDBM in following ways.

 - It uses a custom implementation of the Java Serialization mechanism.